anagh-sinha/Voice-to-Voice-Sleep-Coaching-Agent/README.md

 Enter path to a recorded audio file (or 'q' to quit): ./question.wav User (transcribed): I had trouble sleeping last night, what should I do?
-Coach (text): I’m sorry you had a rough night.
+Coach (text): I'm sorry you had a rough night.
 According to your diary, you've been struggling.
 One thing you can try is avoiding screens for an hour before bed and maybe do some light reading.
 Also, last night you only got 6.8 hours of sleep with a score of 76 – let's aim to improve that by establishing a calming bedtime routine.
 ```
 The agent's spoken response will play through your speakers.
 You can then record another question as a new audio file and provide its path to continue the dialogue.
 (Note: The agent, as implemented, uses the latest data each turn but does not carry over conversation context between turns, aside from what's in the diary/metrics.)

 Type 'q' to quit the program at any time.

+## Security Notes

+1. Never commit sensitive information to version control:
+   - API keys
+   - Firebase credentials
+   - Environment files (.env)
+   - Private keys
+   - Service account credentials

+2. Always use environment variables for sensitive configuration:
+   - Store API keys in environment variables
+   - Use .env files for local development (and add them to .gitignore)
+   - Use secure secret management in production

+3. Keep your Firebase credentials secure:
+   - Store them in a secure location
+   - Use environment variables to reference them
+   - Never expose them in client-side code